Internal links are one of the most important on-page SEO factors that can make or break your blog’s rankings and organic traffic.

 These are hyperlinked phrases or keywords embedded within the body content of a post that leads to other relevant articles on your site.
 For example:

-“If you want more tips, check out my previous article on how to take professional pictures for your blog.”
+“If you want more tips, check out my previous article on how to take professional photos for your blog.”

 Contextual text links help establish topical authority and relevancy for search engines.